pyarmak/entrada-1x-docs/user/docs/users/index.md

-#Managing Users with Entrada
+#Managing Users with Elentra
-Entrada allows you to collect and store information on users in a variety of ways.
+Elentra allows you to collect and store information on users in a variety of ways.
 Each user can have a basic profile but you can configure the system to collect additional information as desired.

 Many institutions sync their user records with a centralized authoritative record of users which reduces the work of maintaining a user database.